The Pulse of K-Entertainment

 Taeyong's WYLD release date is May 18, and the album is built as a real solo milestone

 WYLD arrives on May 18 at 6 p.m.
-KST across major streaming platforms and physical retailers, according to Soompi's report on the official teaser and The Korea Herald's follow-up.
-Preorders opened on April 27 through online and offline sellers, as reported by The Korea Herald, which gives the rollout immediate commercial weight instead of leaving it at teaser-post level.
+KST across major streaming platforms and physical retailers, according to the official teaser rollout and The Korea Herald's follow-up.
+Preorders opened on April 27 through online and offline sellers, as reported by The Korea Herald, which gives the campaign immediate commercial weight instead of leaving it at teaser-post level.
 The bigger headline is not just the date.
 It is the format.
 This is Taeyong's first full album, which instantly raises the stakes after a solo catalog that has already included Shalala, Tap, and the April single "Rock Solid" with Anderson .Paak.
 For an artist whose strongest appeal comes from personality and authorship, the jump from mini albums to a 10-track LP feels like the point where the solo project stops being a side lane and starts looking like its own franchise.

 Taeyong's writing and production credits are the reason this announcement matters more than a teaser drop